Persian Gardens: 9 UNESCO-Inscribed Magnificent Paradises

-1- Pasargadae Gardens in Marvdasht | The Oldest Persian Garden
+1- Pasargadae Gardens | The Oldest of Persian Gardens Ever

-2- Eram Garden of Shiraz | Paradise Masterpiece of Iran
+2- Eram Garden in Shiraz | the Masterpiece of Persian Gardens

-The Prince Garden or Shazdeh Garden is a green place in the city of Mahan, Kerman province, which shines like a green oasis in the middle of desert.
-The history of the spectacular Shazdeh garden dates back to Qajar era and it was built on the orders of Mohammad Hassan Khan, Sardar Iravani, the ruler of Kerman.
+The Prince Garden or Shazdeh Garden is a green place in the city of Mahan, Kerman province, which shines like a green oasis in the middle of Lut desert.
+The history of the spectacular Shazdeh garden dates back to the Qajar era and it was built on the orders of Mohammad Hassan Khan, Sardar Iravani, the ruler of Kerman.
 Water in the prince’s garden comes from the Qanat and the Tigran River, which originates from the snowy mountains of Mount Jupar.
-This water comes from the highest part of the garden, and flows through the amazing distribution and irrigation system to water diverse and uplifting trees.
+This water comes from the highest part of Shazdeh garden and flows through the amazing distribution and irrigation system to water diverse and uplifting trees.

 Fin Garden or the Garden of Shah located in Kashan is a green and beautiful area.
 Fin Garden, inside its high walls, is completely separated from the city’s atmosphere.
-The presence of aqueducts and karizes provides the needed water of this garden.
+The presence of aqueducts and karizes provides the needed water for this garden.

 The garden is 33700 square meters, covered by the barrow and cylindrical towers where the residents were in complete safety against the rain.
 The size, shape and height of the building also reflected the glory and majesty of its royalty.
 The murder of Amir Kabir – Iran’s Chancellor – the most important event in Iran’s history, has taken place in the bath of this garden adding to its reputation.

 There are about 579 cypress and 11 arboreal trees in the garden, most of which are between 100 and 470 years old.
-Beautiful pools and fountains along with the eye-catching buildings created such a relaxing atmosphere allows you to enjoy the natural beauties when relaxing.
+Beautiful pools and fountains along with the eye-catching buildings created such a relaxing atmosphere that allows you to enjoy the natural beauties when relaxing.

-6- Abbas Abad Garden In Behshahr | The Only garden In North Of Iran
+6- Abbas Abad Persian Garden in Behshahr | The Only Garden in North Iran

 Abbas Abad Historical Complex or Abbas Abad Garden is a beautiful space in Alborz Mountains, which is considered to be the most important non-desert garden in Iran.
 This valuable collection was built by Shah Abbas I in 1020 and 1021 AH and now it reaches 500 hectares.
 The garden of Abbas Abad is located on a natural hill.
 The Safavid Engineers created its stairs and platforms by cutting down the hill, and then they built a three-storey garden with a beautiful mansion at its highest point.

-7- Dolatabad Garden Of Yazd | Host The World’s Tallest Windtower
+7- The Persian Garden of Dolatabad in Yazd | Host The World’s Tallest Windtower

 The Akbarieh Garden, located in the city of Birjand, is another Persian garden with an area of 45,000 square meters.
-Historical evidence suggests that Akbarieh gardens and mansion was started to be constructed during the late Zandiyeh or early Qajar era, and finished during the Qajar era.
-This garden is located in a mountain bed and covered by the adobe walls from three sides.
+Historical evidence suggests that Akbarieh gardens and mansion started to be constructed during the late Zandiyeh or early Qajar era, and finished during the Qajar era.
+This garden is located in a mountain bed and covered by adobe walls from three sides.

 9- Pahlavan Pour Mehriz | A Persian Garden Relic Of The Qajar Era

-In terms of architecture, many experts believe that Pahlavan Pour Garden shows the progress of ancient Iranian gardening into the present-day gardening that has of particular importance in this regard.
+In terms of architecture, many experts believe that Pahlavan Pour Garden shows the progress of ancient Iranian gardening into present-day gardening that has of particular importance in this regard.